Feature Scripts (click on image to download)

 Genre: Historical Drama (based on true events)

-Logline: A young British orphan enlists in the army, finds the devotion he's longed for in a war dog he trains, and together they risk their lives to save over 50 British soldiers during the final months of WWI.
+Logline: A young British orphan enlists in the army, finds the devotion he's longed for in a war dog he trains, and together they risk their lives to save over 50 Allied soldiers during the final months of WWI.

-No one loved Henry Creswell.
+Synopsis: No one loved Henry Creswell.
 That’s what England’s orphanages were built for... the unloved and the forgotten.
-At 17, Henry joins the army where he is stationed at the War Dog training camp in northern France.

-At the camp, all manner of canines are trained to carry messages from the front lines of the battlefield and back again.
-The dogs traverse extremely dangerous embattled terrain that would make cowards of most men.
-At the camp, Henry discovers that the same childhood bully from his orphanage days, Trevor, has also been assigned to his camp as a dog trainer.
+At the camp, all types of canines are trained to carry messages from the front lines of the battlefield and back again.
+The dogs traverse extremely dangerous and embattled terrain that would make cowards of most men.
+Arriving at the camp, Henry discovers that the same childhood bully from his orphanage days, Trevor, has also been assigned to his camp as a dog trainer.